e2eSolutionArchitect/scripts/aws/docs/User is not authorized.md

 ## Issue:
-### While trying to provision any resources from AWS CLI and having **MFA enabled** for the IAM user.
-It shows an encrypted message with error like "User: xxx is not authorized to perform: xxx with an explicit deny in an indentity-based policy "
+### While trying to provision any resources from AWS CLI and having **MFA enabled** for the IAM user, it shows an encrypted message with error like "User: xxx is not authorized to perform: xxx with an explicit deny in an indentity-based policy "

 So first decode the message to read it.